jakejkchen/udacity-data-engineering-capstone/README.md

 - Spark is chosed as the data processing engine due to its parallel processing nature and the flexibility to scale up when data size is increased dramatically
 - Airflow is used as the data pipeline orchestarting tool.
 The nature of task dependencies within a DAG (Directed Acyclic Graph) in Airflow allows easy monitoring of data pipeline

+# Step 2: Explore and Assess the Data
+Please see the jupyter notebook for data exploration

+# Step 3: Define the Data Model
 ## Data Model
 - A star shema is choosen as the data model due to its benefits of using denormalized tables, simplifying queries and fast aggregations.
 Following is the list of tables generated:
     1. Denormalized `immigration` table: it has information about the origin country and the entry port, and it also contains basic information of visa holders, like age, gender, and visa type